siddharthsky/instagram-reach-eda-predictive-modelling-ML-p/README.md

 ### Predictive Modelling

-Various machine learning models like Linear Regression, Random Forest, Gradient Boosting are trained and their performance is compared.
+Various machine learning models like Linear Regression, Random Forest are trained and their performance is compared.